HenrikJoreteg/human-javascript/ch04 - organizing your code.md

   }
 };

-// run our whole app, it all starts here: module.exports.blastoff();
+// Run our whole app, it all starts here: module.exports.blastoff();
 ```